Dr Koen Bartels

 Koen Bartels joined Bangor Business School in September 2012 as Lecturer in Management Studies.
 He holds a BSc and MPhil in Public Administration from Leiden University (the Netherlands) and a PhD in Politics from the University of Glasgow.
 His PhD research explored what happens when public professionals and citizens encounter each other in participatory practice.
 His book on this topic (published with The Policy Press) explains how they communicate, why this is so difficult, and what could lead to more productive conversations.

-Koen’s research focuses on relationships between public service professionals and citizens, in particular exploring how these can lead to more effective and democratic governance.
-He is currently conducting action research on social innovation in urban governance.
-He collaborates with local stakeholders in understanding and improving the daily practices and institutional reforms that can sustain new ways of enhancing local well-being.
-This grant-funded research has generated a number of academic publications in leading journals and edited volumes as well as a range of impact activities in the UK and abroad.
+Koen’s research focuses on relationships between public service professionals and citizens, especially in the context of social innovation in urban governance.
+He has conducted action research with social innovations in neighbourhood governance in Amsterdam and community organising in Liverpool.
+He collaborates with local stakeholders in understanding and improving daily practices and institutional reforms that can sustain new ways of enhancing local well-being.
+This grant-funded research has generated academic publications in leading journals and edited volumes as well as a range of impact activities in the UK and abroad.

 His research agenda is aimed at enhancing understanding of relationality in social theory, governance practice and research methodology.
 This involves developing a relational worldview as an alternative to the current neoliberal political-economic system, analysing multi-actor interdependencies and relational dynamics in governance practice, and employing critical and relational methods of action research.
 Koen is a leading expert in his field on the latter topic and is currently co-editing a book entitled ‘Action Research in Policy Analysis’.